-This cross-sectional study included 90 patients of both sexes.
-Demographic data, indications for surgery, symptoms before and after surgery, thyroid-stimulating hormone (TSH) before and after surgery, postoperative serum calcium level, PTH and occurrence of unilateral or bilateral vocal-fold paralysis were collected.
-Of the total number of patients, 81 (90%) were female, with a mean age of 54.18 \pm 11.8 years.
+This cross-sectional study included 90 patients of both genders.
+Demographic data, indications for surgery, symptoms before and after surgery, TSH (thyroid-stimulating hormone) before and after surgery, postoperative serum calcium level, PTH and occurrence of paralysis of one or both vocal folds were collected.
+Of the total number of patients, 81 (90%) were female, average age 54.18 ± 11.8 years.
 The most common indication for TT was the isolated presence of goiter in 51 (56.7%), followed by Hashimoto's thyroiditis in 11 (12.2%) (Figure 1).

 Five (5.6%) patients had preoperative symptoms, all of whom were women, while 85 (94.4%) patients had no preoperative symptoms.
 The most common postoperative symptoms were dyspnea on exertion, dizziness, neck pain, dysphagia, and cough.
 Laryngeal symptoms after TT were present in 13 (14.4%) patients and were reported as: hoarseness; hoarseness and difficulty swallowing; difficulty swallowing and cough (Figure 2).
 HP findings showed the highest presence of goiter in 37 (41.1%) patients, followed by follicular adenoma in 25 (27.8%) and papillary carcinoma in 18 (20%).
 VFP occurred in 11 patients (12.2%).
-The highest incidence of VFP occurred in patients with an HP diagnosis of goiter in 4 (4.4%) patients, but it was not statistically significant (Ψ I = 3.88, df = 3, p = 0.27) (Table 1).
-In the total sample, 11 (12.2%) had unilateral VFP, while no cases of bilateral VFP were detected.
+The highest incidence of VFP occurred in patients with an HP diagnosis of goiter in 4 (4.4%) patients and papillary carcinoma in 4 (4.4%) patients, but it was not statistically significant ($\chi^2 = 3.88$, df = 3, p = 0.27) (Table 1).
+In the total sample, 11 (12.2%) had unilateral VFP, while bilateral VFP was not detected.